SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 The available dynamic elements are:

+- `API Links`: The result of the configuration option `Documentation URL`.
 - `Short Description`: The value of the configuration option `Short Project Description`.
 - `Quotation`: The combined result of the configuration options `Quotation`, `Quotation URL` and `Citation`.
 - `Features`: The value of the configuration option `Feature List`.